brunokoga/Montevideo/ultimateMagic_dir/spellcastingClassOptions/magus.md

 _Wisdom and Charisma_: As the bladebound magus increases in level, so do the Wisdom and Charisma of the _black blade_.
 These abilities start at 6 and increase by 1 for every two levels of magus.

 _Ego_: A _black blade_ starts with an ego of 5, and that ego increases as the blade becomes more powerful.
-In cases where a wielder and the _black blade_ come into conflict, like any intelligent item, a _black blade_ can attempt to exert its dominance using the [items against characters rules](magicItems/intelligentItems#_items-against-characters).
+In cases where a wielder and the _black blade_ come into conflict, like any intelligent item, a _black blade_ can attempt to exert its dominance using the [items against characters rules](magicItem_dir/intelligentItems#_items-against-characters.
 Due to its flexible and powerful nature, a _black blade_ has a nonstandard ego progression.

 _Languages and Skills_: A _black blade_ starts with Common as a language.
 As the _black blade_ increases in Intelligence, it manifests knowledge of languages and arcane lore.
-Upon reaching an Intelligence of 12, it gains a bonus language of the GM's choice, and gains 1 rank in [Knowledge](skills/knowledge#_knowledge) (arcana).
-Each time the sword gains a bonus to Intelligence, it gains another language and another rank in [Knowledge](skills/knowledge#_knowledge) (arcana).
+Upon reaching an Intelligence of 12, it gains a bonus language of the GM's choice, and gains 1 rank in [Knowledge](skill_dir/knowledge#_knowledge) (arcana.
+Each time the sword gains a bonus to Intelligence, it gains another language and another rank in [Knowledge](skill_dir/knowledge#_knowledge) (arcana).

 _Senses_: A _black blade_ is aware of everything around it like a creature that can see and hear.
 It can be blinded and deafened as if it were a creature.
 It uses the saving throws of its magus, even if the magus is not currently wielding the _black blade_.